 Wobble or runout of a tire, either front or rear, due to bent wheel or to tire being improperly mounted will cause uneven wear.
-The runout of wheel and tire when rotated should not exceed 1/8'' at side of tire.
-See paragraph 7-7b.
+The runout of wheel and tire when rotated should not exceed dimensions shown in Figure 7-5.

 Looseness of parts in the suspension system such as worn steering knuckle ball joints, loose wheel bearings, inoperative shock absorbers, and any excessive looseness throughout the steering system all tend to allow the front wheels to kick around, and if any of the wheel alignment factors are incorrect, irregular spotty tire tread wear of one type or another may result.